roman-milk/roman-milk.github.io/making-mom-mine.md

  "Exactly my point," she said.

  I got little aggressive as I said, "Oh mom, sorry if I offended you.
 I just like older women.
 They are more experienced and try way harder to please than girls my age."
-Report_Story #2